alekseylopez/Heat-Diffusion-Simulator/README.md

 # Heat Diffusion Simulator

-Currently simulating heat diffusion using the forward Euler method to solve the heat equation
-$\frac{\partial u}{\partial t} = \alpha \nabla^2 u$ in two dimensions, then writing the short term behavior to a GIF file.
+Currently simulating heat diffusion using the backward Euler method to solve the heat equation $\frac{\partial u}{\partial t} = \alpha \nabla^2 u$ in two dimensions, then writing the short term behavior to a GIF file.

 ## Future

-Will implement an implicit PDE solver using the backward Euler method.
+Will implement an implicit PDE solver using a FFT to diagonalize the discrete Laplacian to be able to just perform per-mode exponential updates.

 ## Credits